 As an independent transporter, you're in charge of your own public relations.
 CitizenShipper will back you all the way, but we can't write those texts and emails for you.

 When communicating with a customer, make every effort to sound like the reliable, reputable professional that you are.
 Refer them to your reviews as proof of your competence.
 If they sense that you're serious about the job, they will realize that you're not trying to scam them.
 That's the first step in getting them to agree to an upfront payment.
+Be sure to always mention up front that you require a deposit before they book you.
+This will help prevent cancellations due to your customer being surprised by you asking for money up front after they have already contracted with you.

 When asking for an upfront payment, politeness can be the deciding factor.
 Let the customer know how much you appreciate the opportunity to do business with them.
 Be firm but respectful in stating your payment requirements.
 Try to see their side of the issue and don't lose your cool, even if they sound unreasonable.